evincemage/magento2-whatsapp-product-share/README.md

 WhatsApp share extension for Magento 2 compatible with: 2.1, 2.2 and later version of 2.2 (Community)

 ## Installation
-For installation of Magento 2 extension, please this guide. https://evincemage.com/magento2-extension-installation-guilde.pdf
+For installation of Magento 2 extension, please follow this guide. https://evincemage.com/magento2-extension-installation-guilde.pdf

 ## Troubleshooting